godotengine/godot-docs/classes/class_gltfphysicsbody.rst

 - |void| **set_body_type**\ (\ value\: :ref:`String<class_String>`\ )
 - :ref:`String<class_String>` **get_body_type**\ (\ )

 The type of the body.
-When importing, this controls what type of :ref:`CollisionObject3D<class_CollisionObject3D>` node Godot should generate.
+When importing, this controls what type of :ref:`CollisionObject3D<class_CollisionObject3D>` node Redot should generate.
 Valid values are "static", "animatable", "character", "rigid", "vehicle", and "trigger".
 When exporting, this will be squashed down to one of "static", "kinematic", or "dynamic" motion types, or the "trigger" property.

 .. rst-class:: classref-item-separator